A simpler explanation of the reflective properties of conic sections, by following light rays along local isosceles paths: Abstract

 \section{Abstract}

-Ellipses, parabolas and hyperbolas all have beautiful reflective properties, sending beams of light either towards or away from the foci or directrix.
-However, the proofs of these properties tend to involve multiple steps, making them less intuitive, and harder for students to grasp.
-Here, a simpler proof is presented which only requires examining the properties of an isosceles triangle.
-First, it is noted if a light-beam runs along one of the legs of an isosceles triangle, and then reflects off a mirror that is parallel to the triangle's base and that touches the apex, then the light will bounce back along the path of the other leg.
-With that in mind, a short journey is made, starting from any point on a conic section and moving to a nearby point on the curve by taking two equal-length straight line steps.
-Each step points either towards or away from the foci or directrix of the curve, depending on which variety of conic section is being considered.
-These two equal-length steps form the legs of an isosceles triangle, with the base of the triangle running along the path of the curve.
-The reflective property of the conic section then follows from the path of the light-beam along the legs of an isosceles triangle that was described above.
-As the size of the triangle shrinks towards zero, the reflection point converges onto the actual curve, and the base of the triangle converges onto the actual tangent.
-It seems a near certainty that this proof has already appeared somewhere in the long history of writings about conics, but I have not yet been able to find it.
-Whether previously published or not, it does not appear to be widely known.
-It is hoped that this simpler proof will be useful for teaching, and that it might help to make the reflective properties of conic sections easier to understand and to explain.
+Ellipses, parabolas and hyperbolas all have beautiful reflective properties.
+However, an intuitive explanation for {\em why} they have those properties has been lacking.
+There exist many mathematical proofs, but they tend to involve several analytical steps or geometrical constructions, making them unintuitive and hard to understand.
+Here, a simpler explanation is presented which only requires following the paths of light rays, and examining local paths that move from one point on a conic to a nearby one.
+First, a light-ray is followed as it runs along one of the legs of an isosceles triangle, and then reflects off a mirror that is parallel to the triangle's base.
+It bounces back along the path of the triangle's other leg.
+Next, a path is examined, moving from an arbitrary point on a conic section curve to a nearby point on the same curve.
+This path consists of two equal-length straight line steps, with each step following one of the constraints that defines the curve.
+For example, on an ellipse, defined by the sum of the distances to the two foci remaining constant, the path starts at a point on the ellipse, moves a distance $\delta$ directly away from one focus, then makes a second equal-length step directly towards the second focus.
+These two steps form the legs of precisely the sort of isosceles triangle described above, with its base running along the path of the curve.
+A light ray following the legs of that triangle gets reflected directly from one focus to the other.
+As the triangle shrinks towards zero, the reflection point converges onto the actual curve.
+Exactly the same argument also explains the reflections of parabolas and hyperbolas.
+Surprisingly, this explanation does not seem to have appeared previously in the long history of writings about conics.
+It is hoped that it will help to make the reflective properties of conic sections easier to understand and to explain.